BNPrashanth/go-logger-uber-zap/README.md

-# go-logger-uber-zap
+# GO-LOGGER-UBER-ZAP

-A professional logger for go using Uber-Zap (https://github.com/uber-go/zap)
+An example implementation of a professional logger for go using Uber's Zap: GO Logging Library (https://github.com/uber-go/zap)